Below is a list of the equipment and necessary work area requirements for candidates completing the TypeWell Basic

 The training computer must have:

 - 32-bit or 64-bit Windows 10 operating system (or Apple Macs with special software);

-- .NET 3.5 Runtime required (should already be included with Windows 7 and up, downloadable here if needed);
+- .NET 3.5 Runtime required (should already be included with Windows 10, downloadable here if needed);

 - At least 600 MB of free disk space on the C: drive;